spatialflunky1/Linux-Downloader/README.md

 Title sometimes duplicates when running over SSH

 ## Planned features:
-[ ] wrap text when offscreen at bottom
+* Wrap text when offscreen at bottom